 “Even if you’re shaving energy here and there on retrofits or lighting replacements and different projects, when you’re building a big shiny new library or a big four-pad [arena], you’re still increasing your emissions.”

 The city doesn’t want to risk failing to make necessary changes to prepare to adapt to climate change.
 The municipality faces hazards include sea-level rise, flooding, high winds, storm surges, wildfires, diseases and invasive species, Miedema said.

 “Climate-related emergencies are becoming more frequent, more extreme and therefore there’s more need to prepare,” she said.

 The municipality has previously taken some steps to prevent climate change-related damage which include restricting plans for new developments that take sea level predictions 80 years into the future into consideration.
-But there’s a lot more work to be done, Miedema said.
+But there’s a lot more work to be done, said Miedema from online slots Canada.

 “We have a lot of infrastructure that may be in the path of these hazards.”